Eating for your Gut Health

 Our conventional poultry is fed mostly the same genetically modified soy and corn as the beef, and yes we also spray these crops with Glyphosate (aka roundup) to increase the overall yield.
 With pasture-raised poultry they naturally graze the land eating seeds, insects, and earthworms in its natural environment.

 Apply the above information to the conventional eggs as well.
 But my eggs are free-range Organic!
 Free-range eggs aren’t necessarily organic, as they do not need to be fed organic feed.
 The USDA only requires that free-range eggs come from chickens that have some access to a small fenced outdoor area for at least 5 Mins per day.
-Get pasture-raised eggs and even better if from a local farm too!
+Get pasture-raised eggs these hens are kept outdoors all year with at least 108 sqft. each, and can go inside to protect themselves from predators or bad weather.
+This outdoor access gives the hens a lifestyle with freedom to forage through pastures, feasting on a natural diet of plants, worms, and insects.
+The hens do receive supplemental feed that is Organic, and are raised on farms which are also Organic-certified.
+This is the best quality you can get without raising chickens yourself. (check out the Vital Farm eggs Brand.)

-Wild-caught fish vs conventional and/or farm raised.
-Guess what!? our conventional fish or farm raised is fed mostly the same genetically modified soy and corn as the beef and poultry, and yes we also spray these crops with Glyphosate (aka roundup) to increase the overall yield, see the pattern.
+Wild-caught fish vs farm raised.
+Guess what!? our farm raised fish is fed mostly the same genetically modified soy and corn as the beef and poultry, and yes we also spray these crops with Glyphosate (aka roundup) to increase the overall yield, see the pattern.

 All these conventional protein cuts from factory farms typically use antibiotics and chemicals to control the spread of disease and parasites too.
 Organic protein cuts will still feed the animals mostly organic soy and corn.
 Which in turn means your actually really eating soy and corn, since that’s the main staple in their diet and all of that contains lectins.